 Do your homework before buying or leasing computer equipment.
 Make sure to purchase only the equipment you actually need - again, no impulse purchases.
 Determine how new equipment will merge with your existing equipment.
 Where are you going to put the new equipment?
 Who is going to use it?
-How will the users access the equipment?
+How will the Publication of the State Bar of Arizona users access the equipment?
 Do you already have equipment that could accomplish this purpose?
 For instance, many of us have used peripherals (older computers, keyboards, routers, monitors, etc.) sitting unused in our storage rooms.